team-telnyx/the-shells-of-telnyx/shells/marek/README.md

 ![Screenshot](screenshot.png)

 # Details
-Okay, this is a joke
+Okay, this is a joke: https://github.com/Swordfish90/cool-retro-term